How often should you take an HIV test? That depends!

 - Have you exchanged sex for drugs or money?

-If you continue having unsafe sex or sharing injection drug equipment, you should get tested at least once a year.
-Sexually active gay and bisexual men may benefit from more frequent testing (e.g., every 3 to 6 months).
+You should be tested at least once a year if you keep doing any of these things.
+Sexually active gay and bisexual men may benefit from more frequent testing (for example, every 3 to 6 months).

 - AIDSInfo – HIV Testing